saicaca/fuwari/src/content/posts/covuni-experience.md

 and animated in a way where it looked like her body parts were connected using joints without using joints.
 > ![2d animation](https://r2.sakurakat.systems/covuni-experience--2d-animation.gif)

-Thus, they managed to complete the three core concepts required to make games.
+Thus, they managed to teach the three core concepts required to make games.

 ## My thoughts